mrkev/blog/src/2022/yip.md

 That's it, that's the whole thing.
 It's a simple theme, but also... it's JSX?

-There's plenty of HTML templating languages out there, and I'm sure they're easy to pick up, but I already know JSX.
-I also _like_ JSX, becuase it's "just javascript"(TM TODO), so there's no need to learn new syntax for for-loops, if's etc. JavaScript has variables, a pretty good "standard library", and (IMO) a clean syntax already— why learn a completley new templating language?
+There are plenty of HTML templating languages out there, and I'm sure they are easy to pick up, but I already know JSX.
+I also _like_ JSX, amongst other things, becuase it's "just javascript"(TM TODO).
+There's no need to learn new syntax for for-loops, conditionals, string operations, etc. JavaScript has all those, and uses a syntax I already know.
+Moreover, it has other features that would be considered advanced in a templating language, such as variables, user-defined functions and a pretty good (and well documented), built-in standard library.

-With a little hackery and adaptation I creating this very simple JSX templating format (JSXT, or just JSX since there's no case in introducing a new file extension).
-I wanted it to be simple and "template-y" too, akin to Handlebars or Nunjucks.
+With a little hackery and adaptation I created this very simple JSX templating format (JSXT, or just JSX— there's no case in introducing a new file extension).
+I wanted it to be "template-y" too, akin to Handlebars or Nunjucks.
 Part of what makes it feel "template-y" is you don't need to import, export, or wrap anything in a function or variable declaration.
 An normal HTML file is a valid JSXT file\*\*[1], no JavaScript required.

 ## Closing remarks